 The John Ben Snow Memorial Trust strategically focuses funding within specific geographic regions of the United States across a range of program areas as detailed below while responding to the ever-changing needs of various segments of the population, especially to the needs of youth and people who are disadvantaged either physically or economically.

 - Arts and Culture: This program offers grants that promote arts education and appreciation, particularly for young adults, via the development of educational curriculum, instruction, visiting artists, and performance support.

-- Community Initiatives: This program provides funding for programs or services that directly improve the quality of life within the Central New York community.
+- Community Initiatives: This program provides funding for programs or services that directly improve the quality of life within specific communities.
 Examples include support for libraries, literacy programs, food pantries and shelters, and neighborhood revitalization.